40843245/tool/package manager/open-source package manager/Javascript/yarn/quickstart guide.md

 > [!CAUTION]
 > Open the terminal with `administrator permission`.
 >
-> Otherwise, you will see a strange error -- EPERM
+> Otherwise, you will see a strange error -- EPERM.
 >
+> Look like this.
+>
 > ```
 > Internal Error: EPERM: operation not permitted, open 'C:\Program Files\nodejs\pnpm'
 > Error: EPERM: operation not permitted, open 'C:\Program Files\nodejs\pnpm'
 > ```

-> Look like this
 2. To initialize a new project.
 Run these commands.

 ```